What Treatments a Cosmetologist Can And Can’t Perform?

 How to get licensed as a laser hair removal technician

-Regardless of whether or not there are mandatory requirements, you should consider taking extra training and getting licensed anyways.
+Regardless of whether or not there are mandatory requirements, you should consider taking extra training and getting licensed anyway.

 Not only will this help your clients stay safe, but it will help you deliver proper, more professional-looking results.
 It will also help reassure your clients that you are well-educated and qualified to perform such procedures.